Music

 MUS 131 Ensemble

-MUS 215 Music Theory II
+MUS 215 Fundamentals of Music II

 MUS 216 Keyboard Skills II